Discover Romania with our private tours. More details on www.uncover-romania-tours.com

-Cheile Nerei-Beusnita National Park is one of the most beautiful places in Romania and the perfect destination if you’re looking for easy hikes in the wilderness.
+Cheile Nerei-Beusnita National Park is the perfect destination if you’re looking for easy hikes in the wilderness.
 Further away from Bucharest than many other popular Carpathian itineraries, this national park uses its remoteness to its advantage, better conserving its biodiversity and natural wonders, including its unique blue lakes and waterfalls.

 When it comes to its plant and animal species, Cheile Nerei-Beusnita National Park is a rare presence in the Carpathian chain.
-Unlike most Romanian national parks where high-altitude habitats and vast coniferous forests give plenty of roaming space for large carnivores, here, the most common animals are the amphibians, the birds, the bats and the viper.
+Unlike most Romanian national parks where high-altitude habitats and vast coniferous forests give plenty of roaming space for large carnivores, here, the most common animals are amphibians, birds, bats, and the viper.

-Feared by many, the poisonous viper species from the park are, however, protected and elusive, and the chances of an attack are low.
+Feared by many, the poisonous viper species are protected and elusive, and the chances of an attack are low.
 As long as you pay attention to the trails and avoid sunny cliffs and rocks, you’ll dodge any unwanted encounter.

-The geomorphology of the area created a dazzling landscape with gorges, hills, valley, caves, ravines, waterfalls and rare lakes.
-They’re all key natural attractions of this national park where swamps, wetlands, forests and cliffs are the predominant habitats.
-The most famous of its natural attractions are Ochiul Beiului and the Devil’s Lakes, Beusnita Waterfalls and its over 20 km long gorges.
+The geomorphology of the area created a dazzling landscape with gorges, hills, valleys, caves, ravines, waterfalls, and rare lakes.
+They’re all key natural attractions of this national park where swamps, wetlands, forests, and cliffs are the predominant habitats.
+The most famous of its natural attractions are Ochiul Beiului and the Devil’s Lakes, Beusnita Waterfalls, and its over 20 km long gorges.

 From Sasca Romana to Sopotu Nou, the gorges the Nera River creates are some of the wildest in the country.
 While hiking their complete trail takes almost two days, the scenery is more than worth your time.
 A shorter, but even more adventurous option to see the gorges is to spend a full day kayaking on the river, only possible in late springs or early summers.